On Your Side Throughout Your Legal Journey

 Fifth Amendment and Child Pornography Cases

-For example, remember that even at this stage, before you enter any courtroom, you still have the right to remain silent.
+For example, remember that, before you enter any courtroom, you still have the right to remain silent, even when being served with a warrant or placed under arrest.

-That right is enshrined in the Fifth Amendment, whether you were read Miranda rights or not.
+That right is enshrined in the Fifth Amendment, whether you were read your Miranda rights or not.

 [No person] shall be compelled in any criminal case to be a witness against himself, nor be deprived of life, liberty, or property, without due process of law…

-For the interests of our current situation, this part of the Fifth Amendment says that people can’t be forced to testify or voluntarily offer evidence – “be a witness” – when it’s against their best interests.
-This “witnessing” can be verbal, written, or any other form of communication regarding the possible charges.
+In the interest of the topic at hand, this part of the Fifth Amendment states that people can’t be forced to testify or voluntarily offer evidence – “be a witness” – when it’s against their best interests.
+This “witnessing” can be verbal, written, or via any other form of communication regarding the possible charges.

 Remember: No amount of polite questioning, official interrogations, requests for “statements,” warnings that “cooperation is in your best interest” – nothing can legally require a suspect to communicate anything that could possibly be evidence later.